TheScalpel/diseases/docs/rmws.md

 ---

 ## Pathophysiology
 - mutation in the gene encoding claudin 16

+## Features
+- hypomagnesemia
+- seizures